mean3374/subdomain-enum-http-https-checker/README.md

 ## Usage

 1. Clone the repository or download the script include assetfinder.exe file.
-2. Install the required packages using `pip`:
+2. Install the required packages using `pip`
-3. Run the script using `python subdomain-enum-http-https-checker.py`:
+3. Run the script using `python subdomain-enum-http-https-checker.py`
 4. Enter the domain name for which you want to enum and check HTTP/HTTPS status.
 For example, `example.com`

 Please see DEMO here: https://youtu.be/y9ZIQDpz3no